 - Some other roadway hazard or event caused the tire tread separation;

 - The driver did not properly inflate the tires over a period of time and this contributed to the tread separation event; and The driver did not respond properly and contributed to the vehicle losing control.

 Unlike other types of cases, such as a rear-end automobile accident case, tire defect cases are almost always challenged by a laundry list of defenses, including those cited above.
 Despite the fact that we have tried and settled over 100 tire defect cases, we have never had the experience of a tire manufacturer admitting, in one of our cases, that they made a defective tire.

 If a victim drove out of a car dealership’s lot with a brand new vehicle and brand new tires, and a tire disintegrated and it was all captured on video, perhaps that would engender an admission of liability, but it would not surprise us, if even under those circumstances, a tire manufacturer came up with some creative theory to contest liability.

-At Jay Halpern and Associates, we pride ourselves in anticipating and outmaneuvering tire manufacturers who assert unsupportable defenses in tire defect claims that result in significant injuries.
+At Halpern, Santos & Pinkert, P.A., our Miami personal injury attorneys pride ourselves in anticipating and outmaneuvering tire manufacturers who assert unsupportable defenses in tire defect claims that result in significant injuries.